• Skip to primary navigation

 Step 4: Add the wet ingredients to the dry, and mix well.

-Step 5: Add to an 8x8 baking tin and bake until just cooked.
+Step 5: Next, add to an 8×8 baking tin and bake until just cooked.

 FAQs And Expert Tips.